GeorgeLeithead/CleanArchitecture/README.md

 # Clean Architecture Template

+## Overview
+Based on the template by Milan Jovanović.

-What's included in the template?
+## What's included
+- Using .NET9
 - SharedKernel project with common Domain-Driven Design abstractions.
 - Domain layer with sample entities.
 - Application layer with abstractions for: